Chapter

 Sitting here and

-calmly eating soup, I guessed, because my world wasn’t likely any
+calmly eating soup, I guessed, because my world wasn’t much better off.

-better off.
-If this was how a secret enclave full of some of the most
+If this was how a secret enclave full of some of the most powerful

-powerful people I had ever known had faired, what did everything else
+people I had ever known had fared, what did everything else look like?

-look like?
-I shivered slightly, not wanting to know, and concentrated
+I shivered slightly, not wanting to know, and concentrated on packing

 “We don’t need